davidjwalling/os/README.md

 Copyright :copyright: 2010-2019 David J. Walling.
 MIT License.

 - A simple operating system for x86-based PC-compatible systems.
-- Operates on legacy platforms unencumbered by proprietary firmware "engines".
+- Operates on 32-bit Intel:registered: or AMD:registered: x86 from the 80386 up through present-day processors.
+- Does not require coprocessors or other external firmware or engines beyond the chipset.
 - Presented in a series of subprojects that progressively demonstrate concepts.
 - Clear assembly-language, hardware I/O and protocol examples.